Critical Care ProgramSaving thousands of lives with our Critical Care Program

 Veterinary costs were prohibitive before our program was implemented and most of these animals who had already experienced the darker side of humanity would not be afforded a second chance at life.
 Our fund made the difference and offered new beginnings.

 In 2015 the Jontes family began to contribute to this program.
 Hundreds of additional lives were saved and the need to rebrand the program was evident.
-The Critical Care Program was renamed and newly introduced as our life saving program.
+The Critical Care Program was born and newly introduced as our life saving program.
 Funding was pursued from multiple sources allowing the program to continue to grow, thus saving those in the greatest of need.

-in 2017 added resources included the Lazin Alive and Well Fund, the Golden Angel Fund, the Lucy Legacy Fund and the Glimmer of Hope Fund.
+In 2017 added resources included the Lazin Alive and Well Fund, the Golden Angel Fund, the Lucy Legacy Fund and the Glimmer of Hope Fund.
 2018 saw the arrival of the Safeway/Albertsons/Von fund (known as SAV) and a special incentive fund from Best Friends.

 These entities all comprise the Critical Care Program and our efforts to continue to grow the program are ongoing.
 Newly onboard for 2019 are the Pawprints on the Heart Fund, a contribution from Bari Mears, the Arizona Community Fund and the Petsmart Charities Medical Fund.